gayeongpark/gayeongpark.github.io/_posts/2024-04-30-Object-Oriented-Programming.md

 ### Prototype-based Inheritance

 In prototype-based inheritance, objects can inherit from other objects using prototype keyword.
+Prototype is playing a role as a gene, which is created when I make a object.

 ```javascript
 // Defining the constructor function designed to create objects